Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 21 Desember 2025 15.36.12 UTC
+- WIB: Minggu, 21 Desember 2025 16.29.10 UTC
-- WITA: Minggu, 21 Desember 2025 16.36.12 UTC
+- WITA: Minggu, 21 Desember 2025 17.29.10 UTC
-- WIT: Minggu, 21 Desember 2025 17.36.12 UTC
+- WIT: Minggu, 21 Desember 2025 18.29.10 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"Friendship is the only cement that will hold the world together."

-Kategori: motivational
+Kategori: friendship